Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Preliminaries

 We can now formalize our problems of interest:

 \allHDGIndividualShort is then defined analogously, with the distinction that the outcome must be individually stable; we use \HDGshort\ to jointly refer to both problems.
 Observe that the restrictions imposed by $\coalsize$, $\scoalnum$, $\coalnum$ can be made irrelevant by setting these integers to $n$, meaning that \allHDGNashShort\ and \allHDGIndividualShort generalize the case where these three restrictions are removed.
-In fact, as a byproduct of our results we obtain that whenever any of these integers is not considered a parameter but merely as part of the input, removing the restriction completely does not affect the problem's complexity.
+As the complexity of our algorithms which do not use any of $\coalsize$, $\scoalnum$ or $\coalnum$ as parameter depends only polynomially on $\coalsize$, $\scoalnum$ and $\coalnum$, this means that, removing the restriction completely (by setting the respective measures to \(n\)) does not affect the algorithms' parameterized complexity.